hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 - **Q-value / Storey method:** The minimum FDR that can be attained when calling that feature significant.
 For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives

 In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamini and Hochberg method by default.
 There are options to use other methods in the `results()` function.
 The p-adjusted values should be used to determine significant genes.
 The significant genes can be output for visualization and/or functional analysis.

+> **So what does FDR < 0.05 mean?** By setting the FDR cutoff to < 0.05, we're saying that is the proportion of false positives we expect amongst our differentially expressed genes.
+For example, if you call 500 genes as differentially expressed with an FDR cutoff of 0.05, you expect 25 of them to be false positives.

 ### MOV10 DE analysis: Control versus Knockdown